OpenNetworkingFoundation/ipxe-build/README.md

 Run `make image`, artifacts will be created in `out`.
 By default it will build:

-- `undionly.kxpe` - Can be served by a DHCP server and chainloads with the NIC's built in PXE and network driver implementation
+- `undionly.kxpe` - Can be served by a DHCP server and chainloads with the NIC's built in PXE UNDI network driver implementation

-- `ipxe.usb` - write to a USB stick with `dd if=bin/ipxe.usb of=/dev/<rawdevice>`
+- `ipxe.usb` - write to a USB stick with `dd if=bin/ipxe.usb
+  of=/dev/<rawdevice>`.
+There are also 32 and 64 bit EFI versions of this payload.

 - `ipxe.pdisk` - padded to floppy size, useful for some LOM implementations

 - `ipxe.iso` - ISO image for writing to optical discs, and some other tools.

 See also [build targets](https://ipxe.org/appnote/buildtargets).